Always From Scratch

 Classic Italian Fried Meatballs

-Classic Italian Fried Meatballs finished in tomato sauce are flavorful, moist, and tender and the perfect dish to serve with any pasta!
-These beef meatballs are made with a combination of simple ingredients like ground beef, real parmigiano cheese, parsley, and garlic to make the meatballs that will remind you of your grandmother's.
+Classic Italian Fried Meatballs finished in tomato sauce are flavorful, moist, and tender, and the perfect dish to serve with any pasta!
+These fried beef meatballs are made with a combination of simple ingredients like ground beef, real parmigiano cheese, parsley, and garlic, and this recipe is how my family always made them.

-These are perfect to finish in Sunday Sauce or to serve on the side of a dish like Pasta alla Norma (A Sicilian Dish).
+These are perfect to finish in an Italian-American Sunday Sauce or to serve on the side of a dish like Pasta alla Norma (A Sicilian Dish).

 Meatballs covered in tomato sauce in a bowl.

-Looking for more Sunday Meals?
-Try our Bison Ragu or Authentic Bolognese.
+Looking for more Sunday Italian-American Meals?
+Try our Bison Ragu, Sausage and Lentil Soup, or Authentic Bolognese.

 Jump to: